zrhoffman/vscode-go/Smoke-Test.md

 **Features to Smoke Test:**

-Try the below features for functions, structs and interfaces
+Try the below features for functions, structs and interfaces from current/std/third party packages
 - Goto and Peek Definition
 - Find References
 - Hover Info